 How much can you potentially make owning a pool cleaning business?

 According to SpringBoard Pool Route Brokers, most pool technicians will make between $50 and $60 for pool cleaning.
-If technicians expand their services to offer minor repairs and maintenance, they could increase that average rate to $150 to $200 per hour.
+If technicians expand their services to offer pool maintenance and minor repairs, they could increase that average rate to $150 to $200 per hour.

 Most pool cleaners should only spend about 20 percent of their monthly billing amount on expenses, leaving them significant profits.
 On average, pool cleaners who maximize their time and market themselves effectively can make a net income of between $75,000 and $85,000 each year.

 Things to consider before starting a pool cleaning business

 If you’re interested in getting into the pool cleaning industry, there are two ways to get started: You can build your business from the ground up, or you could purchase an existing route from a pool cleaning company or franchise.
 There are advantages to either route.